Buying a condominium is a little different than a single family home. Of course you have the actual unit you are considering purchasing.

 Know exactly what your condo fee covers so there are no surprises.
 An HOA fee will often cover garbage removal, snow removal, landscaping, road maintenance, master insurance, exterior maintenance and reserves.

-But some can include water and sewer and even sometimes heat and hotwater.
+But condo fees can include water and sewer and even sometimes heat and hot water.
+Never assume when it comes time to purchase a condo.

 2- May I Review The Current Budget?

-Look to see if adequate money is going into the reserve fund monthly and if there are any substantial loan payments ask why the HOA had to take out a loan.
+Look to see if adequate money is going into the reserve fund monthly.

 Make sure the HOA is not paying for daily operations and maintenance out of the reserve funds and they are collecting enough in fees to cover those expenses.